AGRINFO AGRINFO logo

 What is changing and why?

-The European Commission has proposed a delay in implementation of the EU Deforestation Regulation (EUDR) so that it will apply from 30 December 2025 for large EU companies, and 30 June 2026 for micro- and small EU companies, 12 months later than originally planned.
+The EU has delayed the implementation of the EU Deforestation Regulation (EUDR) so that its obligations will apply from 30 December 2025 for large EU companies, and 30 June 2026 for micro- and small EU companies, 12 months later than originally planned.

-The proposal to delay the EUDR is in response to concerns expressed by some EU Member States and trading partners that many operators are not sufficiently prepared to comply with all the Regulation’s requirements by the end of 2024.
+The delay is in response to concerns expressed by some EU Member States and trading partners that many operators are not sufficiently prepared to comply with all the Regulation’s requirements by the end of 2024.

 Timeline